 The Nazis sometimes used the term "Final Solution" to refer to their plan to exterminate the Jewish people.

 It is estimated that 11 million people were killed during the Holocaust.
 Six million of these were Jews.
 The Nazis killed approximately two-thirds of all Jews living in Europe.
 An estimated 1.1 million children died in the Holocaust.

-After World War II started in 1939, the Nazis ordered Jews to wear a yellow Star of David on their clothing so they could be easily recognized.
-Homosexuals were also targeted and forced to wear pink triangles.
+The Nazis ordered Jews to wear a yellow Star of David on their clothing so they could be easily recognized.
+Homosexuals were forced to wear pink triangles.

-There were a number of different kinds of camps, including concentration camps, extermination camps, labor camps, prisoner-of-war camps, and transit camps.
+There were different kinds of camps, including concentration camps, extermination camps, labor camps, prisoner-of-war camps, and transit camps.

-Life within Nazi concentration camps was cruel.
+Life in Nazi concentration camps was cruel.
 Prisoners were forced to do hard physical labor and given little food.
 Prisoners slept three or more to a crowded wooden bunk with no bedding.
-Torture within the concentration camps was common and deaths were frequent.
-At a number of concentration camps, Nazi doctors conducted medical experiments on prisoners.
+Torture was common and deaths were frequent.
+Nazi doctors conducted horrific medical experiments on prisoners.

 By Jennifer Rosenberg © ThoughtCo.com